pdillon/react-typescript-template/README.md

 # react-typescript-template
-Basic setup with react, typescript and webpack
+Basic setup with React, TypeScript, and webpack